If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 Even if you have the best speaker on deck, your webinar or online seminar will have low attendance if you don’t market it well.

-You can start by creating a landing page for your presentation.
+You can start by creating a webinar landing page.
 It should feature brief details of the webinar theme, speaker, and schedule.
 As mentioned, this can help you get a lot of email addresses for your marketing list.

 Other ways to promote your webinar include: